-Over the last 23 years, PARCA has published dozens of research reports covering various topics related to cities, counties, school systems, postsecondary education, and state government.
-At the local level, the PARCA staff is active in working with governments interested in planning, performance management, and other kinds of operating improvements.
-Under Jim's direction, the PARCA staff has won nine national awards for research excellence.
+Under Jim's direction, PARCA published dozens of research reports covering various topics related to cities, counties, school systems, postsecondary education, and state government.
+At the local level, the PARCA staff was active in working with governments interested in planning, performance management, and other kinds of operating improvements.
+During Jim's tenure, the PARCA staff won nine national awards for research excellence.

 Before coming to Alabama in 1988, Jim worked for 16 years in nonprofit governmental research agencies located in Texas and Michigan.
 He is a past president of the Governmental Research Association of the United States, a professional organization of individuals in the governmental research field.
 He is a native of Mineola, Texas, and holds a bachelor's degree from Baylor University and a master's degree from the University of Michigan, both in political science.